 - Shame and self-compassion as moderators of treatment outcome

-- Social signaling, belonging, and interpersonal behavior in highly self-critical and overcontrolled individuals
+- The interpersonal behavior and social signaling of highly self-critical and shame prone individuals

-The fellow may have the opportunity to co-lead ACT and RODBT classes/groups.
+Fellows may have the opportunity to co-lead ACT, compassion-focused, and RODBT classes/groups or learn how to deliver emotionally-focused couples therapy.

-The ideal candidate will have clinical training in ACT, behavior therapy, RO DBT, or compassion-focused therapy approaches.
-Clinical fellows will receive at least two hours per week of individual supervision per week, which is sufficient for licensure in Oregon.
+The ideal candidate will have clinical training in ACT, behavior therapy, RO DBT, psychedelic assisted therapy, EFT, or compassion-focused therapy approaches.
+Fellows will receive at least two hours per week of individual supervision per week, which is sufficient for licensure in Oregon.

 About Portland Psychotherapy:

-Portland psychotherapy is based on a social enterprise model that delivers three services:
+Portland Psychotherapy is based on a social enterprise model that attempts to contribute to the social good in four areas:

 We are a collaborative group of skilled clinicians and researchers who work together to provide the highest quality of care to those we serve and to use our work to contribute to the broader scientific community.
 We all have a shared commitment to using science to address the problem of human suffering.
 We are motivated to develop and maintain expertise in what we do and are continually training and educating ourselves to excel in our areas of expertise.
 We are looking to add additional team members who share this vision.
 We strongly value cooperation and collaboration among our staff.
 Portland Psychotherapy is also highly committed to affirming inclusivity and diversity.
 Our center’s organizational structure allows us to serve clients with and without insurance, as well as those in financial need through sliding scale and low fee services.